PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 Intended Learning Outcome (ILO)

-The students will acquire the base knowledge of applied marine ecology and biology, including practical skills such as sampling methods, data collection and analysis.
+After completing the course, the participants should manage the basics of applied marine ecology and biology, including practical skills such as sampling methods, data collection and analysis.

 Students will have the opportunity to work in real-world contexts, collaborate across disciplines, and engage with experts, developing their applied skills.